HibberdLab/transrate/_src/index.md

 transrate --install-deps
 ```

-If you don't have Ruby installed, you should install the latest version using the Ruby Version Manager: [RVM.io](http://rvm.io), then install transrate as above.
+If you don't have at least v2.0 of Ruby installed, you should install the latest version using the Ruby Version Manager: [RVM.io](http://rvm.io), then install transrate as above.

 ## The command-line interface

 Running `transrate --help` will show you the command-line interface:

 ```
-  Transrate v0.2.0 by Richard Smith-Unna <rds45@cam.ac.uk> and Chris Boursnell.
+  Transrate v0.2.0 by Richard Smith-Unna <rds45@cam.ac.uk>
+                  and Chris Boursnell.

   DESCRIPTION:
   Analyse a de-novo transcriptome